BhupeshDahiya/devops-cloud-interview-guide/06-terraform/04-Statefile-in-git.md

 > I configure a Remote Backend.
 For example, in AWS, I use an S3 bucket with Versioning enabled (to recover from accidental state loss) and a DynamoDB table for state locking.
 This ensures that only one person or CI/CD pipeline can modify the infrastructure at a time, keeping the 'Source of Truth' secure and synchronized.

+### Two DevOps Engineers attempts to update statefile at once.
+What happens ?

+**With state locking**
+#### 1. Engineer A runs apply
+- Acquires the state lock
+- Applies the change
+- Updates the state
+- Releases the lock
+#### 2. Engineer B runs apply (at the same time)
+- Cannot acquire the lock
+- Either:
+  - Waits (default behavior), or
+  - Fails immediately (if configured)
+#### 3.After Engineer A finishes
+- Engineer B’s run proceeds
+- Terraform refreshes state
+Sees that the change is already applied and gets Output:

+`“No changes.
+Infrastructure is up-to-date.”`

+> With locking, the first apply acquires the lock and performs the change.
+The second apply waits, then runs after the lock is released, refreshes the state, and sees no changes are needed.
+Without locking, both runs may attempt the same operation, which can lead to errors like duplicate resource creation or inconsistent state, even if the intended change is identical.

 ### Handling "Stuck" Locks
 Sometimes, if your internet crashes or your CI/CD pipeline is killed mid-run, the lock stays in DynamoDB even though no one is actually working.
 Terraform will refuse to run until the lock is cleared.